 2. Get a filmmaking team

 Any production company of note has 4 key personnel.
-In your start-up phase, you will deliver many if not all of these key roles yourself.
+When you are starting your own film company you are in start-up phase.
+You will deliver many if not all of these key roles yourself.
 As you grow and develop, and as your social media profiles kick into gear, you will start getting swamped with work, and you will need help.

 - Head of development